Jerez de la Frontera: Education

 There are 76 elementary schools, 41 secondary schools, 12 adult education centres and 10 public libraries in the city of Jerez.

 University of Cádiz

 The University of Cádiz, the provincial university, has a campus in Jerez.
 It specializes in socio-political studies.

 The city is also home to a member of the Official School of Languages (Escuela Oficial de Idiomas) and a centre of the National Distance Education University (Universidad Nacional de Educación a Distancia, UNED).

 Transportation

 Airport

-El Aeropuerto de Jerez, also known as Aeropuerto de La Parra, is the main airport in the province of Cádiz.
+Jerez Airport, also known as Aeropuerto de La Parra, is the main airport in the province of Cádiz.
 It is located 8 km north of the city centre and is connected to the city by train and bus.

 It was built in 1937, during the Spanish Civil War by the Nationalists in order to transport soldiers from Africa to Spain.
 The airport was open to civil traffic in 1992.
 It is the third most important airport in Andalucia after Malaga and Seville.